The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Modeling method

 \subsection{Model classes}

 After obtaining a lens and quasar light fit, we use only the four modeled quasar image positions as constraints for our models as there is no extended structure (lensed arc) visible in the data.
 In addition, we assume that G1 and G2 are located at the same redshift.
-From this lensing configuration we would expect five images.
-The straight-forward approach of modeling this system by parametrizing G1 and G2 with a PL profile and adding external shear always produces one additional, unobserved quasar image about 0.5\arcsec\ west of G2.
-Our goal is thus to find models that can produce the observed number of quasar images of HE0230$-$2130.
-For this we set up twelve different model parametrizations, each with varying degree of complexity and physical motivation.
+From this lensing configuration, we would expect five images.
+The straightforward approach of modeling this system by parametrizing G1 and G2 with a PL profile and adding external shear always produces one additional, unobserved quasar image about 0.5\arcsec\ west of G2 (see Fig.~\ref{fig:2pl_5thimg}).
+Our goal is therefore to find models that can produce the observed number of quasar images of HE0230$-$2130.
+To this end, we set up 12 different model parametrizations, each with varying degree of complexity and physical motivation.
 G1 and G2 are each described either by a singular (PL) or cored PL (cPL) profile with or without external shear.
-We also consider models with a singular or cored isothermal, spherical mass clump in the region of the predicted fifth images.
-In Tab.~\ref{tab:modelclasses} we show an overview and description of the multiple model classes.
-In all models, we assume that mass follows light by fixing the mass centroids of G1 and G2 to the modeled S\'{e}rsic centroid of the galaxies.
+We also consider models with a singular or cored isothermal, spherical mass clump in the region of the predicted image E (see Fig.~\ref{fig:2pl_5thimg}).
+We call these profiles ``restricted'' SIS/NIS (i.e., rSIS and rNIS).
+Table~\ref{tab:modelclasses} shows an overview and description of the multiple model classes.
+In all models, we fix the mass centroids of G1 and G2 to the modeled S\'{e}rsic centroid of the galaxies.
 While the axis ratio of the PLs of G1 and G2 are free to vary, we set a Gaussian prior on the position angle based on the light.
-A detailed overview of the priors on the mass and shear parameters in each model is shown in Tab.~\ref{tab:priors}.
+The prior on the position of the rSIS and rNIS is Gaussian and centered on a typical position of image E. We choose a small $\sigma=0.14\arcsec\sim2$ pixels because the mass clumps tend to move away from the region of predicted image E even with a relatively narrow flat prior.
+The reason for this is that we do not penalize models that produce more than four images during the sampling.
+A detailed overview of the priors on the mass and shear parameters in each model is shown in Table~\ref{tab:priors}.